GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 Reads current row into T and advances the reader to the next row.
 - **MoveToStart()**\
 Moves the reader to the start position, Skip() and Take() alter the start positions use MoveToStart() to reset the position.
+- **EmptyLineBehaviour**\
+    -   EmptyLineBehaviour: Return a new instance of T (Default)
+    -   NullValue: Return Null value for object.

 # CsvWriter\<T\>
 ~~~cs